22 beach chairs you'll want to take on all your vacations this summer | CNN Underscored

 GCI Outdoor Big Surf Chair With SunShade ($70; rei.com)

-Escape the sun with GCI Outdoor’s Big Surf Chair, which includes an adjustable shade that can rotate front to back and can collapse flat and is made of UPF 50+ fabric shielding harmful UV rays.
-The chair is highly ventilated thanks to the mesh fabric, it has a pillow perfect for beach naps and it comes with a hidden tray for keeping your drink and snacks sand-free.
+Escape the sun with GCI Outdoor’s Big Surf Chair, which includes an adjustable shade that can rotate front to back and can collapse flat and is made of UPF 50+ fabric, shielding harmful UV rays.
+The chair is highly ventilated, thanks to the mesh fabric; it has a pillow perfect for beach naps; and it comes with a hidden tray for keeping your drink and snacks sand-free.
 More to know: The 10-pound chair folds flat and has backpack straps incorporated.

 ____________________________________________________________________________